sanderroosendaal/rowingdata/README.rst

 The field names must match exactly, including use of capitals and leading spaces.
 Please note the space at the beginning of some of the field names.
-If one of the "standard" field names is missing, the parser shall create it and set the values for this field to 0 (zero), except foro the 'TimeStamp (sec)' field which is mandatory.
+If one of the "standard" field names is missing, the parser shall create it and set the values for this field to 0 (zero), except for the 'TimeStamp (sec)' field which is mandatory.

 The parser shall not depend on the order of the field names (columns).
 The parser may reorder columns as well as rows, for example reordering